We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 If you plan on taking out a home equity loan, the lender may offer one of the following options:

 • Full appraisal: If the lender requires a full appraisal, a licensed appraiser will visit the home to examine its condition and value.
-Full appraisals are usually required for new home purchases or larger home equity loan amounts.
+Full appraisals are usually required for new home purchases or higher home equity loan amounts.

 • Drive-by appraisal: A drive-by appraisal is less intensive than a full appraisal.
 The appraiser will visually assess the outside of the home only, relying on public records and online photos of the interior.
 Drive-by appraisals are convenient but may not be as accurate as a full appraisal.